 3. Fear of water

 Children who are introduced to the water at an early age and in a positive manner are more likely to develop a love for the water and not be afraid – which will help them learn to swim faster.
-For a child afraid of water learning to of water, learning to swim may take longer.
+For a child afraid of water, learning to swim may take longer.
 It’s important to first help kids overcome their fear of water and find the joy of learning to swim.
 Parents can take an active role in helping children fearful of water by taking them to the swimming pool whenever possible.
 Be gentle and help your child feel safe rather than trying to teach them swimming skills on the first visits.
 To ensure a positive learning experience, work at the child’s pace.
 Once the little swimmer is relaxed and happy in the water, learning skills such as submerging the face, or the back float will come easier.

 Our advice: The arm bands are very popular for toddler swimming lessons and many parents opt for them.
 However, it’s recommended to avoid using arm bands because don’t help in teaching kids to swim.